ResilientEcosystem/blog/_posts/2022-12-06-RccInNexRes.md

 ### Resilient Concurrent Consensus (RCC)

-The Resilient Concurrent Consensus paradigm RCC has been presented to turn any primary-backup consensus protocol into concurrent consensus by running multiple instances concurrently.
+The Resilient Concurrent Consensus paradigm RCC has been proposed to turn any primary-backup consensus protocol into concurrent consensus by running multiple instances concurrently.
 RCC is designed with performance in mind and ensures increased resilience against failures[^2].

 RCC runs multiple primary-backup consensus instances concurrently, distributing the overhead of broadcasting client requests to other replicas and overcoming the performance bottleneck caused by the primary's outgoing performance.
 As the following figure shows, in theory, running concurrent instances has an impressionable positive impact on system throughput.